ItsMrHalp/BrainWash/README.md

 '>>++<r' - code
 ```
 ## Function return
-'r' - make it possible to return from a function.
+'r' - makes it possible to return from a function.
 - Execution of the current function stops.
 - The place where the pointer points will be considered the number of bytes to be copied, bytes will be copied starting from the next cell.
 - Bytes will be copied in the begining of previous function memory array.
 - Pointer will be placed in first cell.

 ## Function call
-'i' - make it possible to call a function.
+'i' - makes it possible to call a function.
 - Execution of the current function stops.
 - Gets name of the function.
 The function name should be limited to 'i' on both sides.
 - The place where the pointer points will be considered the number of bytes to be copied, bytes will be copied starting from the next cell.